The Emulation panel helps you to:

 The Reset Emulation settings button will reset your emulation settings back to the default Desktop browser profile and Microsoft Edge user agent string with GPS turned off.

-Whenever any of these options are changed from the defaults, the Emulation tool icon in the F12 sidebar will have a small informational alert icon overlaid on it to let you know that some portion of your browser's behavior is being emulated.
+When any of these options are changed from the default, the Emulation tab will show an informational alert to indicate that some aspect of your browser's behavior is being emulated.

-Pick from a list of device profiles which will automatically configure the other emulation options.
+Pick from a preset list of Windows device profiles which automatically configure the other emulation options or specify your own Custom configuation.
 Switch back to Default to reset all the emulation tools.

 User agent string

-Changing your user agent string is a good first step in debugging errors that are only happening in Microsoft Edge, but not in other browsers.
-It's basically a way of telling Microsoft Edge to identify itself as a different browser.
+Modifying your user agent string to mimic another browser is a good first step in debugging errors that are only happening in Microsoft Edge.

 The problem with browser detection is that it's often used to scale back or change the features in a webpage based on what the developer writing the script thinks your browser can do, rather than detecting what your browser can actually do using feature detection.
 This can cause unexpected behavior, because code targeted at Windows Internet Explorer 8 can run very differently in Microsoft Edge; or a feature your browser is perfectly capable of supporting might be disabled because of an assumption made by the developer.

-If changing your user agent string clears up a problem, it's likely browser detection is the cause.
+If changing your user agent string clears up the problem, browser detection is likely culprit.

-Display emulation helps developers preview their webpages on different screen sizes and different resolutions.
-It helps identify issues as webpages transition from conventional desktop monitors to smaller mobile screens or newer high-resolution displays.
+Display emulation lets you preview your site on different screen sizes and resolutions: from conventional desktop monitors to smaller mobile screens or newer high-resolution displays.